 Master's degree in Accounting or a related field from an accredited institution of higher learning

-6 or more years of professional experience in Accounting or a related field
+Professional experience in Accounting or related field

 Certification such as the CPA, CIA, CISA, or CFE